How to Buy a Home If You Don't Qualify For a Mortgage

 Reasons You May Not Qualify to Purchase a Home

-There are a few different reasons you might not be eligible to buy a home in this usual way.
+There are a few reasons you might not be eligible to buy a home this way.
 Let's look at the top reasons.

 Not Enough Funds for a Down Payment